wp-plugins/participants-database/readme.txt

 OK, just assign all the fields you want them to fill out to the signup form (this is done in the "manage fields" page).
 That form can be as big as you want.
 Then, remove the private link from the email they get when they sign up.

+= How do I let people upload an image? =

+Go to the "manage database fields" page and create a new field for your image.
+Give it a descriptive name like "avatar" or something.
+Click "add field" and when your new field appears, set the "field type" to "image upload" Be sure to check "signup" if you want it to appear in the signup form.
+When the form is presented to the user, they will be allowed to upload an image.
+There are a couple of settings that affect image uploads, including a file size limit.

+It is possible to have multiple images per record, just add more image fields.

 = When someone signs up, are they now users on my WordPress site? =

 No, these signups and records are separate from people who can register on your site as users.
 If there are things only registered users can do (such as a forum or comments), they will have to register or sign in as usual.